 Water Bottle – I like Nalgene bottles because they carry a lot, but are very lightweight when empty and the opening fits at least one of the water filters I recommend, the MSR Miniworks EX Microfilter.
 You can’t boil water in a Nalgene Bottle though so you need options for that which we discuss in the Tools section.

-Water Filter – There are two that I like.
+Water Filter – There are two survival water filters that I like.
 The first is the MSR Miniworks Microfilter that I mentioned above.
 The second filter that is great for your bug out bag is the Sawyer Products Mini Water Filtration System.
 Both will do an excellent job of converting water that you collect into drinkable water.
 What about UV pens or Water treatment tablets or chlorine?
-I don’t like the taste with treatment tablets or chlorine and I don’t want to depend on anything that needs batteries for my drinking water.
+I don’t like the taste of treatment tablets or chlorine and I don’t want to depend on anything that needs batteries for my drinking water.
 Do you run the same risks with mechanical systems?
 Sure, but I am betting the filters above will last me long enough to keep me alive for a few days.

 Extra Capacity – I like the regular Nalgene bottles, but to save trips to the creek, I also pack a backup water container in the Nalgene Wide Mouth Cantene (32-ounce).
 This allows me to fill up two bottles and that normally lasts me all day unless I am in extreme heat environments.
 This Nalgene canteen collapses down to virtually nothing so space or weight when it is empty isn’t an issue.

-OK, water is covered for the most part, now we move to the next most important survival item and that is food.
+OK, water is covered, for the most part, now we move to the next most important survival item and that is food.
 This topic is simple, but everyone has their own idea of what surviving is.
-I have seem some people recommend cans of tuna, pop tarts and ramen noodles in your bug out bag.
+I have seen some people recommend cans of tuna, pop tarts, and ramen noodles in your bug out bag.
 This will certainly work.
 You can also add dehydrated meals designed for camping too.
 I am focusing on two things when it comes to food in your bug out bag.
 The first is how long you can store it and the second is how simple is it to prepare/vs. nutritional value.

-Tuna fish and Pop Tarts are simple, and don’t require any heating so they are a plus, but I don’t want tuna in a hot car all summer.
+Tuna fish and Pop-Tarts are simple and don’t require any heating so they are a plus, but I don’t want tuna in a hot car all summer.
 I also don’t want to have to worry if they have gone bad but I think the biggest thing is that if you are running for your life with everything you need to survive strapped to your back you are going to need some serious calories.

-For my bug out bag I like two options depending on where I have my bag stored.
+For my bug out bag, I like two options depending on where I have my bag stored.
 For warmer conditions like in the trunk of my car, I like Mainstay Emergency Food Rations.
 These really are emergency food bars and withstands Temperatures of -40° F to 300°F (-40°C to 149°C).
 It isn’t gourmet dining, but it will take the extremes of summer (unless you live on Mars) and give you a ton of calories.

 The second (and preferred) option if I have my choice would be Mountain House Freeze Dried meals designed for camping.
 I get the pouches that feed two just in case and grab the highest calorie packs you can get.
-The Breakfast Skillet is excellent and at 680 calories will fill you up and give you much needed energy for hiking with that pack.
+The Breakfast Skillet is excellent and at 680 calories will fill you up and give you much-needed energy for hiking with that pack.
 I think the Chilli Mac is even higher and also tastes great.
 You don’t need anything for these but a spoon and hot water.
-Just fill the bag up with the recommended amount, let it sit and dig in.
+Just fill the bag up with the recommended amount, let it sit, and dig in.
 You can pack 9 of these in your pack or 6 and those pop tarts.

 Food and water, check.
-OK the last leg of the survival pyramid is shelter and in this we will count clothing as well as something to keep the elements off you.
+OK, the last leg of the survival pyramid is shelter and in this, we will count clothing as well as something to keep the elements off you.

 Clothes – This is simple, or it should be.
-You want a good pair of long pants, long sleeve shirt, change of underwear and a spare pair of socks.
+You want a good pair of long pants, long sleeve shirt, a change of underwear, and a spare pair of socks.
 What if it is hot?
 Shorts are nice, but not necessary because you are already living without the convenience of air conditioning most likely so you will already be sweating.
 Why long pants?
 Because they will provide more protection for your legs.
 Same with the shirt and in the warm weather, you don’t need to get a sunburn.
 What if it is cold?
 You will be wearing warmer clothes anyway so this should already be on your person and not in a pack.
-Layers is the best way to go about clothing but remember, this is just to save your life.
+Layers are the best way to go about clothing but remember, this is just to save your life.
 You don’t need to be pretty and you won’t die if you have to wear the same pants for two days in a row.
-Its the same with underwear.
+It’s the same with the underwear.

-I would also add some rain protection in either a rain coat or poncho.
+I would also add some rain protection in either a raincoat or poncho.

 I wouldn’t leave the house without sturdy shoes I can walk for a long time in and you should pack appropriate headgear for the season too.
 In the winter I like a beanie to keep my head warm, but again I will most likely be wearing this and won’t have it in the pack.
 Gloves are also a nice addition and I have something that will keep my hands warm in the winter, but something designed for work regardless.
 A good pair of leather gloves should be added as well to protect your hands.

-Sleeping bags are another weight consideration that take up a good bit of space.
+Sleeping bags are another weight consideration that takes up a good bit of space.
 My tent and sleeping bag are easily the heaviest and largest items in my regular backpack for camping.
 You can buy very lightweight and compact sleeping bags, but expect to pay at least $400 to save the weight and room in your pack for all the other goodies you need.
-In the theme of survival again, I would recommend a Adventure Medical Kits SOL Emergency Bivvy instead of a sleeping bag.
-These are cheaper than a regular bag at around $15, fit in the palm of your hand and only weigh 4 ounces.
+In the theme of survival again, I would recommend an Adventure Medical Kits SOL Emergency Bivvy instead of a sleeping bag.
+These are cheaper than a regular bag at around $15, fit in the palm of your hand, and only weigh 4 ounces.

-For fire you can get tricky or keep it safe.
+For fire, you can get tricky or keep it safe.
 For me, I recommend several good Bic disposable lighters stored in a waterproof bag.
 Easy and virtually foolproof.
-Additionally, I carry a Swedish Firesteel as a back up.
+Additionally, I carry a Swedish Firesteel as a backup.
 You can also pack all sorts of other implements but chances are that if you can’t start a fire with a lighter or a firesteel you won’t be able to start a fire anyway.

-For lighting I recommend headlamps for everyone.
-This is a perfect hands free option to light your way that is great even for kids.
+For lighting, I recommend headlamps for everyone.
+This is a perfect hands-free option to light your way that is great even for kids.
 I personally have Petzl E91 Tikkina 2 Headlamps for every member of my family.
-They are bright enough for any task, sit on your head and are adjustable.
-Plus, they take regular AAA batteries and not some weird off nomenclature or rechargeable batteries that some of the higher end headlamps do.
+They are bright enough for any task, sit on your head, and are adjustable.
+Plus, they take regular AAA batteries and not some weird off nomenclature or rechargeable batteries that some of the higher-end headlamps do.
 Rechargeable is a great idea as long as it is in a common size that has multiple uses.

 The items above should be able to keep you alive if you are out in the elements by yourself.
 If you are out in the elements with other people, you should consider something for self-defense.
 The choice of implements for protection vary by the situation you are in and what you could be faced with.
 I have guns so that is my go-to option for self-defense.
 If the reason I was bugging out was total bedlam, anarchy I would take a rifle and a pistol.
 If this was a temporary bug out due to a weather event or something that I thought was temporary I might only take a concealed pistol.
 Regardless of what the situation is, you will need something for your self-defense.
 I’ll leave the choice up to you.

 The communications options are limited to the scenario you are in.
 If we have a minor event where you can reasonably expect life to return to normal sometime, a spare cell phone battery might be all you need or a way to charge the phone you have.
-If cell service is down your only real option would be walkie talkies which have a very limited range or HAM radios.
-I recommend carrying a hand held HAM radio capable of broadcasting and receiving on UHF and VHF and a dual band antenna that can give you more range.
+If cell service is down your only real option would be walkie-talkies which have a very limited range or HAM radios.
+I recommend carrying a hand-held HAM radio capable of broadcasting and receiving on UHF and VHF and a dual-band antenna that can give you more range.

-For the radio I recommend the Baofeng UV-5RA because they are solidly built, offer any feature you can reasonably need for grid down communications and only cost around $35.
+For the radio, I recommend the Baofeng UV-5RA because they are solidly built, offer any feature you can reasonably need for grid down communications and only cost around $35.
 You just can’t beat that!
 Pair this radio up with a Slim Jim antenna and 50 feet of coax cable and lastly an adapter connector and you can easily talk or listen to anyone broadcasting 50 to 100 miles depending on where you are.
 Just loop some paracord around the antenna, throw that up into a tree and you are all set.
 You have to learn how to use this equipment, but it is in my opinion the single best Bug Out Bag option for communicating if the grid goes down.

-The tools I consider bringing taking into account weight is a multi-tool like a Leatherman, a good pocket knife like a Tenacious G10 from Spyderco and a larger multi purpose knife like a Gerber LMF II.
-What about bolt cutters, pry bars and chain saws?
+The tools I consider bringing taking into account weight is a multi-tool like a Leatherman, a good pocket knife like a Tenacious G10 from Spyderco, and a larger multi-purpose knife like a Gerber LMF II.
+What about bolt cutters, pry bars, and chain saws?
 I don’t think those are good for a bug out bag.
 Should you have them at home?
 Sure, but the chances you will need something like that are slim.
 What if the SHTF you ask and I have to break into a warehouse for shelter?
 I hear you, but I simply don’t think it is worth the weight.

-The Multi-tool will meet most of your needs for fine tools with pliers, small saw and a wrench.
+The Multi-tool will meet most of your needs for fine tools with pliers, a small saw and a wrench.
 If you plan on rebuilding an engine with it though…

 Other tools are something to cook/boil water with a good first aid kit and some paracord.